poppinlp/grunt-htmlmin/README.md

 #Grunt-htmlmin
 Grunt task to minify html.
+Ignore `.filename` and `_filename`.

 This support folder path not only file path compared to [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin).

 ###Example config